 - 1 package Starbucks Columbia VIA

 - Pour sugar, milk, cocoa and butter in a medium, heavy-bottomed saucepan over medium-high heat.
-Bring to a rolling boil for 1½ minutes, stirring often.
+Bring to a rolling boil for 1 minute and 30 seconds, stirring often.

 - Remove from heat and quickly mix in the rest of the ingredients.